woodsjd11/ClearRoute-tech-test/stage-2/README.md

 - The app can Build
 - Static Code Analyse (Lint)

-Once done, create a new PR with your changes and link ClearRoute the PR to review.
+Once done, link ClearRoute the actions file to review.

 ### Notes
 - Think about which order you will want to run things.